 To differentiate from other fashion brands, fast fashion house Modström anchored their new brand identity around the concept of “Breathe the now.”
 With a nod to its of-the-moment fashion offerings, the identity uses dynamic typography to give the illusion of fast movement, while the seasonal colors and textures give the brand a chic, modern look.

-To position the brand as a technology leader in the world of tech commerce, Pitney Bowes identity uses custom illustrations to help visualize the ecosystem of physical and digital commerce, as well as a logo that expresses the legacy brand’s modern evolution.
+To position the brand as a technology leader in the world of tech commerce, Pitney Bowes’ identity uses custom illustrations to help visualize the ecosystem of physical and digital commerce, while their logo expresses the legacy brand’s modern evolution.